jimmo/ncss-embedded/chapters/2-intro-microbit.md

     sleep(1000)
 ```

-If we were to replace `was_pressed` with `is_pressed`, we wouldn't be able to detect any button presses that occured during the sleep.
+If we were to replace `was_pressed` with `is_pressed`, we wouldn't be able to detect any button presses that occurred during the sleep.
 In other words, we would have a pretty rubbish reset button....

 #### Lists